epam/JDI/README.md

         homePage.checkOpened();
     }
 ```
-1. Open Login page
-2. Login as user
-3. Check that homePage opened
+4. Run Test.
+Right click on test and choose Run.
+5. Observe results in console log or in Allure report (target > site > index.html)

+...
+So easy!

+## More test examples
-### 2) Filling large form in one row example with DataProvider using Business entity Attendee
+### 1) Filling large form in one row example with DataProvider using Business entity Attendee
 ```Java
     @Test(dataProvider = "attendees", dataProviderClass = AttendeesProvider.class)
     public void fillFormExample(Attendee attendee) {